Political history of the world: Persian dominance

-By 650, Assyria had started declining as a severe drought hit the Middle East and an alliance was formed against them.
-Eventually they were replaced by the Median empire as the main power of the region following the Battle of Carchemish (605) and the Battle of the Eclipse (585).
+By 650 BCE, Assyria had started declining as a severe drought hit the Middle East and an alliance was formed against them.
+Eventually they were replaced by the Median empire as the main power of the region following the Battle of Carchemish (605 BCE) and the Battle of the Eclipse (585 BCE).
 The Medians served as the launching pad for the rise of the Persian Empire.
-After first serving as vassals, under the third Persian king Cambyses I their influence rose, and in 553 they rose against the Medians.
+After first serving as vassals, under the third Persian king Cambyses I their influence rose, and in 553 BCE they rose against the Medians.
 By the death of Cyrus the Great, the Persian Achaemenid Empire reached from Aegean Sea to Indus River and Caucasus to Nubia.
 The empire was divided into provinces ruled by satraps, who collected taxes and were typically local power brokers.
 The empire controlled about a third of the world's farm land and a quarter of its population.
-In 522, after King Cambyses II's death, Darius the Great took over power.
+In 522 BCE, after King Cambyses II's death, Darius the Great took over power.

 Greek dominance

 As the population of Ancient Greece grew, they began a colonization of the Mediterranean region.
-This encouraged trade, which in turn caused political changes in the city-states with old elites being overthrown in Corinth in 657 and in Athens in 632, for example.
-There were many wars between the cities as well, including the Messenian Wars (743–742; 685–668), the Lelantine War (710–650), and the First Sacred War (595–585).
+This encouraged trade, which in turn caused political changes in the city-states with old elites being overthrown in Corinth in 657 BCE and in Athens in 632, for example.
+There were many wars between the cities as well, including the Messenian Wars (743–742 BCE; 685–668 BCE), the Lelantine War (710–650 BCE), and the First Sacred War (595–585 BCE).
 In the seventh and sixth centuries, Corinth and Sparta were the dominant powers of Greece.
 The former was eventually supplanted by Athens as the main sea power, while Sparta remained the dominant land-force.
-In 499, in the Ionian Revolt Greek cities in Asia Minor rebelled against the Persian Empire but were crushed in the Battle of Lade.
-After this, the Persians invaded the Greek mainland in the Greco-Persian Wars (499–449).
+In 499 BCE, in the Ionian Revolt Greek cities in Asia Minor rebelled against the Persian Empire but were crushed in the Battle of Lade.
+After this, the Persians invaded the Greek mainland in the Greco-Persian Wars (499–449 BCE).

-The Macedonian King Philip II (350–336) conquered much of Greece.
-In 338, he formed the League of Corinth to liberate Greeks in Asia Minor from the Persians, with 10,000 troops invading in 336.
-After his murder, his son Alexander the Great took charge and crossed the Dardanelles in 334.
-After Asia Minor had been conquered, Alexander invaded Levant, Egypt, and Mesopotamia, defeating the Persians under Darius the Great in the Battle of Gaugamela in 331, and ending the last resistance by 328.
-After Alexander's death in Babylon in 323, the Macedonian Empire had no designated successor.
+The Macedonian King Philip II (350–336 BCE) conquered much of Greece.
+In 338 BCE, he formed the League of Corinth to liberate Greeks in Asia Minor from the Persians, with 10,000 troops invading in 336 BCE.
+After his murder, his son Alexander the Great took charge and crossed the Dardanelles in 334 BCE.
+After Asia Minor had been conquered, Alexander invaded Levant, Egypt, and Mesopotamia, defeating the Persians under Darius the Great in the Battle of Gaugamela in 331 BCE, and ending the last resistance by 328 BCE.
+After Alexander's death in Babylon in 323 BCE, the Macedonian Empire had no designated successor.
 This led to its division into four: the Antigonid dynasty in Macedonia, the Attalid dynasty in Anatolia, the Ptolemaic Kingdom in Egypt, and the Seleucid Empire over Mesopotamia.